 While raising wages for essential workers is completely voluntary, it might be a good idea.
 Considering how necessary they are when it comes to running your business.
 Ask yourself, are you encouraging these employees to stay loyal so they stick around during times of need?

 While we may not ever again be in a situation where we are solely reliant on essential workers.
 It may still be the best approach to offer higher pay to these workers in order to have a solid backup plan in place.
 That way, you’ll always know that these team members will have your back if and when you need them.

 Reliance on Temp/Contract Workers.

-On the flip side, there may be a shift toward hiring more temporary and contract workers in order to scale production up and down based on demand.
-With full-time employees, you have to pay them no matter what; with contract workers, you pay them per project or as needed.
+On the flip side, there may be a shift toward hiring more temporary and contract workers.
+In order to scale production up and down based on demand.
+As full-time employees, you have to pay them no matter what; with contract workers, you pay them per project or as needed.

 With the gig economy on the rise, more and more businesses are looking to hire contractors, freelancers, and consultants.
 These providers sometimes cost less than hiring a full-time employee and don’t demand set hours or consistent work.

 The perk of this is that if demand goes down, you aren’t put in the position of having to cut a full-time employee’s hours or letting them go completely.
 You can hire a contractor when you need them and not hire when you don’t.